by

 In my previous blog, I share my experience in finding a bank and about how in opening an account with the first one I saw, I never got that personal, positive connection.
 Instead, I got fee charges and a lack of financial education on how to avoid them or how to improve my situation.

-It made me wonder if my parents had always been right.
+It made me wonder if my parents had always been right

-What has always made me proud about mi cultura is the strength of spirit and support I have always had.
-As I got older and started working and building my own family, I knew that I had to find a way to break the cycle.
-I took that spirit of resilience of my Mexican heritage and flipped the status quo.
 There was another way to deal with money that didn’t involve hiding it in clothes or secret crevices around the house, and I was determined to claim it.
 I started by finding a credit union that met MY needs instead of just their own.
 Once I felt the credit union cared about me as more than a number, I started to become comfortable keeping my money in the account.
 The next step was building trust enough to start building a savings account and being able to budget for long-term plans.

 According to the Federal Reserve, 23% of the US Hispanic community currently has insufficient access to banking.
 We still have a long way to go to make banking more accessible to all people.
 As in any relationship, trust is earned by how we’re treated by others, but we also need to allow ourselves to develop that trust and speak out when we feel underserved.
-With nearly 61 million Hispanic Americans, we have more power than ever to make our voices heard.
+With over 60 million Hispanic Americans, we have more power than ever to make our voices heard.

 September 30, 2021